EdgeVPN/ipop-project.github.io/_pages/architecture.md

 # Introduction

-This document describes the architecture of EdgeVPN.io, at a high level - not diving deep into the code, but overviewing the major modules and their interactions.
+This document - [and an associated video presentation](https://www.youtube.com/watch?v=cdALqov35Zk) - describes the architecture of EdgeVPN.io, at a high level - not diving deep into the code, but overviewing the major modules and their interactions.
 The target audience is developers who are interested in contributing to the code base.

 # Background